Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 The original lineup of Alpha Flight was a whole team of "Captain Canadas", with Shaman doing double duty as "Captain First Nations".
 For instance, the aqua alien Marrina is from the province of Newfoundland, the siblings Aurora and Northstar are French Canadians from Quebec (with Northstar as a former separatist terrorist), Sasquatch is from British Columbia (and is thus a big, hairy Canadian football player), Snowbird is from the north territories and Guardian (who is consciously modelled after Captain America) and Puck (as in hockey puck — he's short, fast, and hard!) are from Ontario.

-Snowbird is also the half-white daughter of Nelvanna (orig.
-Nelvana, an Inuit superheroine from back in the day), which would also make her an "Exotic Goddess" of a sort.
+Snowbird is also the half-white daughter (but who looks perfectly all-white) of Nelvanna (orig.
+Nelvana, a RL Inuit mythological superheroine), which would also make her an "Exotic Goddess" of a sort.

-And Yukon Jack, an Indian tribal spirit from the Yukon... who prefers to go around wearing just a loincloth (the Yukon territory is just east of Alaska, by the way).
+And Yukon Jack, who comes from a secret hidden tribe of long-lived First Nation/Native Americans (who are literally like a magical version of the Inhumans or the Wakandans) in the Yukon... who prefers to go around wearing just a loincloth (the Yukon territory is just east of Alaska, by the way).

 One arc featured the team trekking across the globe and running afoul of local heroes in various countries — like the Italian Omerta, a monk who has taken a vow of silence.
 "Omerta" is Italian for silence, but it's also used to refer to the code of silence in The Mafia.